-Townsite Multi-Use Pathway Improvement Project
+Townsite Multi-Use Pathway Improvement Project - Project Complete

 This project consists of new sidewalk to be installed along 7th Avenue from Trail Street to Giegerich Road to improve pedestrian connectivity and safety.
 This sidewalk will connect to a shared roadway along Giegerich Road, and continue down through McDougall Park where it will connect to 4th Avenue.
 These improvements will promote safer movement for active transportation users in the Townsite area.
 Construction on this project will begin early July and conclude the end of September 2022.